Conchylicultor/DeepQA/README.md

     Q: What is the purpose of existence ?
     A: It 's private.

+    Q: What happens if machines can think ?
+    A: I think I'll just lie with you.

-The model I trained is quite limited by the embedding size I put and by its size.
-Its 'thought vectors' is also probably too small to answer the kind of following:
+The model I trained is quite limited by the embedding size I put and by its size, and by the training corpus size.
+Its 'thought vector' is also probably too small to answer the kind of following:

     Q: My name is David.
 What is my name ?
     A: Debbie.